 Big Pit National Coal Museum is an essential part of the Blaenavon Industrial Landscape UNESCO World Heritage Site experience.
 A visit here is a day out in itself as you can explore the pithead baths, view the mining galleries exhibitions and have a brew and a bite to eat in the old canteen overlooking Blaenavon.
 The highlight is the underground mine tour; led by an experienced former miner, you can find out what it was like to work as a coal miner through the ages.

-One of our 2017 ‘Hidden Gem’ award winners, the Llŷn Maritime Museum, is based in a converted church in Nefyn on the Llŷn Peninsula.
+A ‘Hidden Gem’ award winner, the Llŷn Maritime Museum is based in a converted church in Nefyn on the Llŷn Peninsula.
 It’s a great place for families to explore the Llŷn’s maritime heritage – artefacts from local shipwrecks, shipbuilding tools and lots of model ships to look at.
 The museum also holds regular exhibitions and has many paintings, postcards and photos on display.
 There’s also a lovely coffee shop inside, perfect for an afternoon out.

 If you fancy a break from the hustle and bustle of Barmouth seafront, pop into this lovely little building and find out about Barmouth’s seaside story.
 Originally, the Barmouth Sailors’ Institute was a place for sailors to relax while on shore.
 There was a reading room and a billiards room, plus maps for families to trace their relatives travelling around the world on long voyages.
 No online maps or GPS tracking in those days!
 Now restored, it also shows the social history of Barmouth through photos and artefacts.